-- Please click here to schedule your curbside pick-up, check in for pick-up, or manage your pick-up.
-Enter your library barcode number and PIN.
-If you do not know your PIN, please give us a call for assistance.
+- Once your items have been pulled from the shelves, you will receive a notification via email or text asking you to schedule your pick-up.
+Please click on the link within your notification to schedule your curbside pick-up, or click here.
+You will be asked to enter your library barcode number and PIN.
+If you do not know your PIN, please give us a call for assistance

-- You will be contacted with an e-mail or text message when your holds are ready.
-Please click on the link found in your email/text to schedule your curbside pick-up, or schedule your pick-up by clicking here.
-If the library is unable to email or text you, you will receive a phone call when your hold is ready.
+- If the library is unable to email or text you, you will receive a phone call when your hold is ready.

 - Once you are ready to pick up your items, please select Check-in for Pickup to let us know you are on the way.
 Your items will be waiting for you on a table in the lobby.